thewan05/GSD_SAS_Macro/README.md

-## These macro parameters are used to obtain the results for example three.
+## These macro parameters are used to obtain the results for example three and figure two.

 ```
 NumSimul=10000, alpha =0.025, sides=1, lambda=0.5, sigma=0.75,med=20, evt_rate=0.7,